Mitigate PrintNightmare CVE-2021-34527 by disabling remote print spooler RPC on Windows endpoints

-Compatible with RunNow execution for immediate remediation
+Compatible with FixNow execution for immediate remediation during active incident response

 Consider Worklets your easy button

 A Worklet is an automation script, written in Bash or PowerShell, designed for seamless execution on endpoints – at scale – within the Automox platform.
-Worklet automation scripts perform configuration, remediation, and the installation or removal of applications and settings across Windows, macOS, and Linux.
+Worklets deploy named-CVE mitigations within hours of disclosure, perform configuration, remediation, and install or remove applications and settings across Windows, macOS, and Linux.

 AUTOMOX + WORKLETS™